 (a) By non-maliciousness, there is no flexibility in allocating objects from $A_{\pm}$: they are consumed by the agent with larger $v_{i,o}$ at any fPO allocation.
 In contrast, objects from $A_0$ can be allocated arbitrarily.
-Such zero objects contribute $|A_0|$ to $\D{v}$ and lead to $3^{|A_0|}$ allocation possibilities (each object is consumed either by agent $1$, or by agent $2$, or by both). \footnote{ If we are only interested in final allocations, then zero objects can of course be given to one of the agents arbitrarily.
-However, in Lemma \ref{lem:enumerate-level2} we count all possible consumption graphs; this will be important in later steps of the algorithm.
-Therefore, we must consider all options for zero objects too. }
+Such zero objects contribute $|A_0|$ to $\D{v}$ and lead to $3^{|A_0|}$ allocation possibilities (each object is consumed either by agent $1$, or by agent $2$, or by both).
+Note that if we were only interested in final allocations, then zero objects could be given to one of the agents arbitrarily.
+However, in Lemma \ref{lem:enumerate-level2} we count all possible consumption graphs, which are important for the later steps of the algorithm.
+Therefore, we consider all options for zero objects too.

 The allocation of objects from $A_{>0}\cup A_{<0}$ is determined by the value-ratio threshold $t_{1,2}$ of Corollary~\ref{corr:2agents-po}.
 Consider the set $T=\left\{\frac{|v_{1,o}|}{|v_{2,o}|},\ o\in A_{>0}\cup A_{<0}\right\}$.
 To cover all the fPO allocations, it is enough to consider $|T|$ situations, when $t_{1,2}$ equals one of the elements of $T$.
 Then objects $o\in A_{>0}$ with $\frac{v_{1,o}}{v_{2,o}}>t_{1,2}$ are allocated to agent $1$ and with $\frac{v_{1,o}}{v_{2,o}}<t_{1,2}$ to agent $2$; symmetrically, for $o\in A_{<0}$, bads with $\frac{v_{1,o}}{v_{2,o}}>t_{1,2}$ go to agent $2$, while those with $\frac{v_{1,o}}{v_{2,o}}<t_{1,2}$ to agent $1$.
 The remaining objects $A_{=}(t_{1,2})$ are allocated arbitrarily between agents, resulting in $3^{|A_{=}(t_{1,2})|}$ possibilities.
 All in all: